jinwchoi/computer_vision_literature_review/README.md

 ### Temporal Action Detection
 * [Detecting the Moment of Completion: Temporal Models for Localising Action Completion](https://arxiv.org/abs/1710.02310) - F. Heidarivincheh et al, arXiv2017.

-In this paper, they try to detect a moment of an action completion.
-They want to separate pre-completion and post-completion of an action frame-by-frame.
-They define the "completion" as the "goal" of an action is achieved.
-They use HMM and LSTM on top of ConvNet feature to detect a completion of an action.
+In this paper, we try to detect a moment of an action completion.
+We want to separate pre-completion and post-completion of an action frame-by-frame.
+We define the "completion" as the "goal" of an action is achieved.
+We use HMM and LSTM on top of ConvNet feature to detect a completion of an action.

+For HMM, we have 2 hidden states, pre and post.
+The parameters of HMM, initial and transition probs, covariance matrices and mean vectors are learnt from training data.
+For LSTM, we feed fc7 feature and per-frame labels (pre or post) to LSTM as an input.

 * [CDC: Convolutional-De-Convolutional Networks for Precise Temporal Action Localization in Untrimmed Videos](https://arxiv.org/abs/1703.01515/) - Z. Shou et al, CVPR2017. [[code]](https://bitbucket.org/columbiadvmm/cdc)
 * [SST: Single-Stream Temporal Action Proposals](http://vision.stanford.edu/pdf/buch2017cvpr.pdf) - S. Buch et al, CVPR2017. [[code]](https://github.com/shyamal-b/sst)